Education in the Czech Republic: Elementary school

-Elementary school (základní škola) consists of nine grades grouped into two stages.

 First Stage

 The first stage covers the first five years of formal education.
 Classes are taught by a single teacher, although there is sometimes a separate foreign language or physical education teacher.
 The subjects taught are Czech and include one foreign language (usually English), mathematics, computer science, history, geography, science, art, music, physical education, and handcrafts.
-There is usually a first stage school in every village; in small villages, several grades may be taught in one class.
+There is usually a first stage school in every village; in small villages, several years may be taught in one class.

 Second Stage

 The next four years of elementary school form the second stage, the last compulsory stage in education.
 Subjects taught at this stage include Czech, literature, two foreign languages, mathematics, computer science, history, geography, civics, physics, biology, chemistry, music, art, physical education, and handcrafts.
-Some of these subjects are only mandatory in grades eight and nine.
+Some of these subjects are only mandatory in years eight and nine.

 Students are either taught in the same elementary school as their first stage, or at an eight-year academy (osmileté gymnázium)), or at a six-year academy (šestileté gymnázium).
 Continuing at an elementary school is the most popular option today, and six-year academies are quite rare.
 Some eight-year academies have a specific physical education emphasis, and some six-year academies have their later years almost entirely taught in a foreign language.
-Grade levels in the eight-year academy are usually called by Latin numbers; year one is prima (the first in Latin), year two is sekunda, and so on.
+Year-groups in the eight-year academy are usually called by Latin numbers; year one is prima (the first in Latin), year two is sekunda, and so on.